Lezalith/RenPy-Discord-Presence/README.md

 # Advanced Rich Presence Elements
 The final screenshot covers all the remaining rich presence properties. `state` was already covered above, however it is required for the `party_size` property to work.

-In the preview project, dictionary with all the properties for this example is stored in the `rich_presence.second_example` variable, again done in **script.rpy**.
+In the preview project, dictionary with all the properties for this example is stored in the `rich_presence.second_example` variable, once again done in **script.rpy**.

 ![rich_presence_example](https://user-images.githubusercontent.com/56970124/190882416-25642658-8823-4d05-8dd9-ee9f9e6d62bf.png)